naorwaiss/Ai_gps_ros2/README.md

-at this project i use asus tinker board with dorne at the drone i use ardupilot - for the telemetry esc
+at this project i use pi 4B with ubuntu flash - 22.04 -> for ros iron use with dorne at the drone i use ardupilot - for the telemetry esc
 --------------------------------------------------------------------------------
+need to add here the artical that i read

 missions that not do - big
-2)connect compass
 3) learn pytorch - control it
-4) start make the image code with the euiler or quarterion angel
-5) learn how to get the ESC data to pymavlink or mavsdk at real time
 6) make code that shave all the data to csv file
 7) make the nn

-the data i need to take from the drone - need to order it to with gps and not with gps - for the learn

 #need to fill this line here
-data need to take from the drone: telem from the engine - voltage/rpm/temp voltage of the drone compass heading heading from the GPS - GLOBAL_POSITION_INT (pymavlink) Gps - location GLOBAL_POSITION_INT /GPS_GLOBAL_ORIGIN /GLOBAL_POSITION_INT_COV-after some fileter(mabey batter)//LOCAL_POSITION_NED_COV(have here v and x at local ned) imu - SCALED_IMU //RAW_IMU
+data need to take from the drone: voltage of the drone compass heading heading from the GPS - GLOBAL_POSITION_INT (pymavlink) imu - SCALED_IMU //RAW_IMU
 ATTITUDE // ALTITUDE ( #141 )